Beartooth Highway Guide

 A few shorter stops often do more for the day than trying to force one huge hike after hours of mountain driving.

-The cleanest Beartooth version of a Red Lodge trip
+The best Beartooth version of a Red Lodge trip

 Night before